erred/seankhliao.com/src/blog/12022-12-31-year-in-review.md

 CNCF [OpenTelemetry] is another project I'm eyeing, though it remains to be seen how I'll adjust my participation level.

+I went to 3 tech events this year:
+GopherCon UK, Kubernetes Community Days London, and a meetup hosted by Tailscale.
+What they say is quite true, you go to meet people, not for the content.

 #### _rest_ and recuperation

 12022 started with the tail end of a trip to Italy.